enspirit/seshat/README.md

 # Seshat

+:warning: This is a complete rewrite of Seshat in typescript.
+If you're looking for the v1, [please head to the v1 branch](https://github.com/enspirit/seshat/tree/v1) :warning:

+---

 Seshat provides a way to interact with storage (be it local, gcs, s3, ...) using HTTP while providing ways to implement things such as:

 * access-control (not everyone can do the same things on objects)